EitanBakirov/bicycle-rental-demand-prediction/README.md

 The project is structured as follows:

 - `train.csv` and `test.csv`: Contain the dataset used for training and prediction.
-- `assignment-I-group-4.ipynb`: The main Jupyter Notebook containing the code for data preprocessing, model training, and evaluation.
+- `final_notebook.ipynb`: The main Jupyter Notebook containing the code for data preprocessing, model training, and evaluation.
 - `exercise1.csv`: This csv stores the model results and evaluation metrics.

 ## Dataset